ttrahan/gcd-project/run_analysis_codebook.md

    * STANDING

 This dataset contains 66 calculated measures.
-Each contains the average of the MEAN and STD DEV calculations for all measurements reported by the source authors for each Subject/Activity combination.
+These contain the average of the MEAN and STD DEV calculations for all measurements reported by the source authors for each Subject/Activity combination.

 avg_tBodyAcc-mean()-X
 avg_tBodyAcc-mean()-Y